 Latinos: first in the field; first to be eaten.

-If you've already seen VOLCANO and thought 'meh' due to some of its more groan-inducing Crash-esque post-Rodney King LA healing incidents and the dimwit clingy daughter played Gaby Hoffmann, then I say look again, and ignore everything but Anne Heche.
+If you've already seen VOLCANO and thought 'meh' due to some of its more groan-inducing Crash-esque post-Rodney King LA healing incidents and the dimwit clingy daughter played Gaby Hoffmann, then I say look again, and ignore everything but the Heche.

 She's so damn good in this film she had to be demeaned by a hostile media after some mental aberrations and substance issues that would have been forgiven with a wink were she a man (or the daughter of some major power player or icon).
 She should be as honored and A-listed as Robert Downey Jr. If she's not, well, it's because she's crazy and because the man is scared of her.
 And you can see why when you watch VOLCANO.

 That's part of it, but I also feel the mainstream press is far warier of recognizing scary assertive talent in women.
-They like their female stars to be either stunning beauties with very little range, or else moms and/or daughters first, professionals second.
+They like their female stars to be either stunning beauties with very little range (Megan Fox, for example), or else moms and/or daughters first, professionals second.
 They only recognize great acting if it occurs in "great" pictures of Oscar calibre.
-If they're going to play professional career women they must be frigid bitches just waiting for the right middle-aged hero to gentle them down off the ledge.
-But this is not at all the m.o. of our cool professional Anne Heche.
-Thinking of her friend who was sucked into the flaming bowels of the earth under the La Brea tar pits the night before, she looks at all the erupting lava and chaos in downtown LA-- the horror and devastation--eyes wide, she says sincerely, "Rachel would have loved this!"
+In a big budget disaster film, professional career women must be frigid bitches or weary cool widows with cute kids, just waiting for the right middle-aged hero to gentle them down off the ledge or take over the daddily duties.
+But this is not at all the m.o. of our cool professional played Anne Heche.
+So real life has to punish her in real life if the world of the film won't.

 At the end of VOLCANO, on the other hand, Heche is exhilarated, turned-on.
 You can feel her blood surging in her veins, singing with life.
 That's my kind of crisis-handling bitch.